 Do you have a dog?
 A Golden Retriever, Poodle, Great Dane or maybe a tiny Chihuahua?
 That’s just listing a few – there are over 170 recognized dog breeds!
 Scientists are finding out that what makes dogs look different from one another (their doggie DNA) is less complicated than many other species, like you and me.
-In the PLoS Biology article, A Simple Genetic Architecture Underlies Morphological Variation in Dogs, scientists are examining how dogs look the way they do.
+In the PLOS Biology article, A Simple Genetic Architecture Underlies Morphological Variation in Dogs, scientists are examining what causes dogs to look the way they do.

 The answer is in the doggie DNA.

-Many scientists are just as curious as you about how dogs look the way they do, or in other words, how the genes in dog DNA are expressed as a phenotype.
-Just like us, dogs inherit genetic information from their doggie dad and mom to determine how they look.
-Scientists have identified how the many different genes get passed down through the generations to affect how dogs look.
+Many scientists are just as curious as you about what makes dogs look the way they do, or in other words, how the genes in dog DNA are expressed as a phenotype.
+Just like us, dogs inherit genetic information from their doggie dad and mom.
+That genetic information determines how they look.
+Scientists have identified how many different genes get passed down through the generations to affect how dogs look.

 One group of scientists set out to answer this question with the CanMap Project.
 They created a huge genetic map of canine DNA.
 The scientists gathered this DNA from 80 different dog breeds as well as wolves, jackals, and even feral African village dogs.
 We wouldn’t want to cuddle with some of those breeds.